 You didn’t have the easiest of upbringings, losing your mother and facing physical abuse from your foster mother.
 Was music an escape?

 Music has always been a wonderful escape for me.
 I call it my happy place in a way, because it’s when I’m being the most conducive and cognitive to my brain function.
 It’s a very positive thing for me.

 You’ve often spoken about your connection to ‘spirituality’ in the past.
-Is that an influence on your music
+Is that an influence on your music as well, then?

 Music is a form of spiritual communication.
 If music is a form of science that intersects with sound waves, vibrations and energy sequences, through the way music can heighten or lower your vibration, I think it is very spiritual.
 All things are interconnected.
 Within music, I also get to share my personal, spiritual beliefs.

 You’re known for your charismatic performances on stage.
 Do you do anything to prepare for your gigs?

 No, I just jump up and down and have a lot of fun.
 I try to be as lively and as colourful as I can and not worry about looking pretty, too pretty; not worry about messing up my make-up or being too dainty.
 I like to be just a little bit rough.

 One feature of your gigs is calling all the women to the front of the stage.
 Do you feel a personal responsibility for creating a comfortable space for your female fans?

 Yes, I do.
 I’m very fond of the idea of safeness and inclusion.
 If I can make a hip hop show about women, where they are specifically celebrated and almost favoured, that just makes women feel really happy and empowered.
 It makes a statement that the show is for them.

 Is it a commentary on the wider issues of a male-dominated music industry?